Amy-Oji/TeamApt-task_phone-numbers-summary/README.md

 ### Phone Numbers Summary Generator App
 *****
-This is a java application that generates a summary report with the total number of phone numbers for each service provider(MTN, Airtel, Globacom, 9Mobile & MTEL).
+This is a java application that generates a summary report of the total number of phone numbers for each service provider(MTN, Airtel, Globacom, 9Mobile & MTEL).
+The application was developed with Java17.

 Correctness and speed was considered a priority in developing the app.
 ****